 Positive, negative, neutral, or mixed sentiment.
-If you've ever used a social analytics tool, these terms should be very familiar.
+If you've ever used a social analytics tool, these terms should be familiar.

-But what exactly is sentiment analysis and how accurate can it be?
+But what exactly is sentiment analysis and how can you do it accurately?

 The process of algorithmically identifying and categorizing opinions expressed in text to determine the user’s attitude toward the subject of the document (or post).